What happens once I complete the quilt setup purchase?

 How long does it take to order and ship a quilt?

 The entire process takes about 4-6 weeks.
-We recommend allowing 2 weeks for groups to purchase their squares and 1 and submit their art.
+We recommend allowing 2 weeks for groups to purchase their squares and submit their art.
 Once the deadline for submitting art has passed, Quiltlove typically needs 2-4 weeks to create and ship each quilt.
 If you are purchasing a quilt for a specific date or occasion, we are happy to discuss expedited schedules.

 What should I use to make my art?
 Can I use photos?